-More formally, within a single 500-SNP window, BEAGLE takes as input (1) a reference set R of previously phased genotypes, and (2) a query set U of unphased genotypes (see Appendix A).
+More formally, within a single 500-SNP window, BEAGLE takes as input (1) a reference set R of genotypes previously phased with very high accuracy (e.g., genotypes belonging to trios), and (2) a query set U of unphased genotypes (see Appendix A).
 BEAGLE starts by randomly assigning phase to the genotypes U. Then it builds a new set of haplotype-cluster models from the randomly phased genotypes U, and the previously phased genotypes R. These haplotype-cluster models are then used to estimate a new (and hopefully more accurate) phase for genotypes U. The process iterates until the haplotype-cluster models converge to a solution.
 This final set of haplotype-cluster models is used to compute the most likely phase for each genotype in U. The final phased genotype sample is combined from the phase estimate in each window.
-For more details on the BEAGLE algorithm, consult the pseudocode in Appendix A and the original publication (Browning and Browning, 2007).
+For more details on the BEAGLE algorithm, consult the pseudocode in Appendix A-B and the original publication (Browning and Browning, 2007).